 Click on the process PID to monitor a specific process and see its permissions over your filesystem and network.
 You can also shut down the process or join an already running sandbox to modify the filesystem etc.

 To list all the firejail processes from the command line, run –

 Shutdown a firejail process from the command line –

 firejail --shutdown=3342 3342 is the PID of the process

 Launching an application with firejail requires users to launch it either from the command line with firejail command prefixed to the software command or use the GUI tool.
 You can also set to launch all applications with firejail by default.

 Just use the following command to integrate firejail with the desktop environment –

 So that’s how easy it is to install and use it in any Linux distro.
-It is a very small utility but is extremely useful when it comes to security. firejail uses features that are already built into the Linux kernel which eliminates the need to have any dependency except for the Linux kernel 3.5 or newer.
+It is a very small utility but is extremely useful when it comes to security. firejail uses features already built into the Linux kernel, which eliminates the need to have any dependency except for the Linux kernel 3.5 or newer.